Darkthrone: 2010–present

 In late 2010, Peaceville acquired the rights to the band's Moonfog albums and reissued Panzerfaust as a two-disc set and on vinyl.
 The reissue of Total Death was scheduled for 14 March 2011.
-In July 2012, Darkthrone announced a new album titled The Underground Resistance, which was released on 25 February 2013.
-This album marked a complete departure from black metal and blackened crust, returning to classic heavy metal and speed metal.
+In July 2012, Darkthrone announced the new album The Underground Resistance, released on 25 February 2013.
+This album marked a departure from black metal and blackened crust, returning to classic heavy metal and speed metal.
 The band released their 16th studio album, Arctic Thunder, on 14 October 2016.
 This album represented another musical shift, featuring a rawer, more blackened sound reminiscent of their 1990s output, but with the classic metal influences of the previous record.

 On 22 October 2016, the band announced via Facebook that they would release a compilation album entitled The Wind of 666 Black Hearts.
 Released on 25 November 2016, the album comprised rehearsals recorded in 1991 and 1992 for songs that later appeared on A Blaze in the Northern Sky and Under a Funeral Moon.

 In March 2019, Darkthrone announced the release of their seventeenth studio album, Old Star, which came out on 31 May of the same year.
-The album featured a stronger emphasis on doom metal than previous releases, with their Candlemass influences becoming more apparent.
-In January 2021, the band announced they had completed the recording of a new album.
+The album featured more emphasis on doom metal than previous releases, with their Candlemass influences becoming more apparent.
+In January 2021, the band announced they had completed recording a new album.
 In April 2021, a box set containing early and rare material titled Shadows of Iconoclasm was unveiled.
 The band's eighteenth studio album, Eternal Hails......, was released on 25 June 2021, through Peaceville Records on physical media and digital platforms.
-The album continued the band's incorporation of traditional doom metal, heavily influenced by Candlemass, alongside inspiration from other bands such as Trouble and Black Sabbath.
+The album continued incorporating traditional doom metal, influenced by Candlemass, alongside inspiration from other bands such as Trouble and Black Sabbath.
 The band's nineteenth album, Astral Fortress, was released on 28 October 2022.
 The band's twentieth album, It Beckons Us All......., was released on 26 April 2024.
-It was recorded in April and May 2023 at Chaka Khan Studio in Oslo.
+It was recorded in the previous April and May at Chaka Khan Studio in Oslo.
+In March 2026, it was announced that band's next album, Pre-Historic Metal, would be released in May of that year.